flyteorg/flytesnacks/cookbook/case_studies/ml_training/house_price_prediction/README.rst

 House Price Regression
 ----------------------

-.. tags:: Intermediate, Data, MachineLearning, DataFrame
+.. tags:: Data, MachineLearning, DataFrame, Intermediate

 House Price Regression refers to the prediction of house prices based on various factors, using the XGBoost Regression model (in our case).
 In this example, we will train our data on the XGBoost model to predict house prices in multiple regions.